shreyasminocha/shreyasminocha.me/content/miscellaneous/fav-xkcd.md

 hide: true
 ---

 [xkcd](//xkcd.com) is a web comic by Randall Munroe.
-It's themes include programming and sarcasm.
+Its themes include programming and sarcasm.
 Here is a list some of my favourites.
 Here, I haven't used the original title text of the comics (which is often more humorous than the comic itself).

 [![Borrow your laptop](//imgs.xkcd.com/comics/borrow_your_laptop.png)](//xkcd.com/1806)